radical-cybertools/radical.entk/doc/overview.rst

 Who uses Ensemble MD Toolkit?
 ================================

-While the concepts in EnsembleMD Toolkit are fairly generic, the framework is currently targeted towards the molecular dynamics community: the currently implemented patterns and kernel abstractions are directly addressing the requirements for this community.
+While the concepts in EnsembleMD Toolkit are fairly generic to ensemble-based simulations, the framework currently targets  molecular dynamics simulations: current patterns and kernel abstractions  directly address the requirements for this community.

 EnsembleMD Toolkit is being used in multiple molecular dynamic application